The Dual Majorizing Measure Theorem for Canonical Processes: Introduction

 When $U_i\left(x\right)$ are convex for all $i\ge 1$, $ X_t=\sum_{i \geq 1} t_i Y_i$ is called log-concave-tailed canonical process.
 In our paper, we focus on the study of the expected supremum of log-concave-tailed canonical processes.

 Studying the log-concave-tailed canonical process can go back to the results of Latała \cite{latala97}, where a new version of the Sudakov minoration principle for estimating from below $ \textsf{E}\sup_{t\in T} X_t$ was found.
-Latała formulated and discussed the conjecture that every $d$-dimensional log-concave random vector satisfies the Sudakov minoration principle with a universal constant in \cite{latala14}.
+Latała \cite{latala14} formulated and discussed the conjecture that every $d$-dimensional log-concave random vector satisfies the Sudakov minoration principle with a universal constant in \cite{latala14}.
 Weaker forms of the conjecture (under stronger assumptions) were also proved.
 A typical example of a log-concave vector is a vector uniformly distributed on a convex body, which is of interest in asymptotic geometric analysis.
 Latała and Tkocz \cite{latala15} introduced the definition of $\alpha$-regular growth of moments and proved that canonical processes based on random variables with regular moments satisfy the Sudakov minoration principle.
 The log-concave-tailed canonical process can be regarded as an example in Latała and Tkocz \cite{latala15}.
 Further studies can be found in \cite{bogucko} and \cite{latala24}.

-The primary purpose of this paper is to present a comprehensive characterization of the expected supremum for log-concave-tailed canonical processes.
-A standard approach to such problems is the generic chaining technique developed by Talagrand, in which the so-called growth condition plays an important role.
-It is a natural extension of the Sudakov minoration principle.
-When studying the geometric characterization of canonical processes with log-concave tails, one encounters difficulties that are more intricate than in the Gaussian case.
-For the log-concave-tailed canonical process, one must establish the growth condition with respect to a family of distances and thus study the geometric structure under a whole family of distances.
-In contrast, for Gaussian processes, it suffices to establish the growth condition under a single given metric.
+The primary purpose of this paper is to provide a dual geometric formulation of Latała’s characterization of the expected supremum for canonical processes with log-concave tails.
+A standard approach to such problems is Talagrand's generic chaining method \cite{talbook}, in which the so-called growth condition plays a crucial role.
+This condition may be viewed as a natural extension of the Sudakov minoration principle.
+Under the same assumptions as those considered here, the suprema of such canonical processes were already completely characterized by Latała \cite{latala97}; this now classical material is also treated in Chapter 8 of \cite{talbook}.
+This is the content of the majorizing measure theorem in this setting.
+Thus, the aim of the present paper is not to obtain a new characterization of the supremum itself, but to provide a dual geometric formulation of this known characterization in terms of separated trees.

+However, when one seeks a geometric characterization for canonical processes with log-concave tails, difficulties arise that are more delicate than in the Gaussian case.
+In the log-concave setting, the growth condition has to be established with respect to a family of distances, and one is therefore led to analyze the underlying geometric structure simultaneously across this entire family.
+By contrast, for Gaussian processes, it is enough to verify the growth condition with respect to a single prescribed metric.